mailat/android-ssdeep/README.md

 How can I contact you for more information?
 -------------------------------------------
-You can contact me using the contact page at: http://fastlink2.com/contact.htm
+You can contact me using marius.mailat (at) gmail.com

 How can I contribute?
 ---------------------